v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 > [!NOTE]
 > This was fixed in [Windows Holographic, version 21H2 - November 2021 Update](hololens-release-notes.md#windows-holographic-version-21h2---november-2021-update)

-A known issue is that when the device reaches 18% battery, it will shut down unexpectedly.
-This is a software issue, not a hardware or battery issue, so don't exchange devices for this.
-If you're unsure if your issue matches this bug, please:
+A known issue is that when the device reaches 18% battery, it shuts down unexpectedly.
+This behavior is a software issue, not a hardware or battery issue, so don't exchange devices for this.
+If you're unsure if your issue matches this bug, try one of the following suggestions:

-1. Ensure optional diagnostics are enabled on your device(s)
+1. Ensure optional diagnostics are enabled on your devices
 1. Reproduce the problem
 1. Submit a [Feedback Hub](hololens-feedback.md) issue
 1. Share the Feedback issue URL